 Our CEO and CFO have evaluated the effectiveness of the company's internal control over financial reporting as of the end of the period covered by this report.
-Based on this evaluation, they have concluded that our internal control over financial reporting was effective as of the end of the period covered by this report.
+Based on this evaluation, they have concluded that our internal control over financial reporting were not effective as of the end of the period covered by this report due to certain identified material weaknesses.